-The following table describes the available options for each function.
+The following table describes the options available for each function.

-Function Options Line Width Specify the line width, from 1 to 32 points.
+Function Options Description Free Line Width Specify the line width, from 1 to 32 points.
+Color Choose a color for the line.
+Transparent Check this box to make the background text or image visible through the line.
+Line Width Specify the line width, from 1 to 32 points.
 Grid Specify whether to have the line "snap" to the corners of a grid by entering the size of the sides of the box, in pixels (dots).
 Color Choose a color for the line.
-Transparent Click this check box to make the background text or image visible through the line.
+Transparent Check this box to make the background text or image visible through the line.
 Ellipse Width Specify the line width, from 1 to 32 points.
 Color Choose a color for the line.
 Transparent Click this check box to make the background text or image visible through the ellipse.
-Fill Click this check box to fill the ellipse with color.
-Box Width Specify the line width, from 1 to 32 points.
+Fill Check this box to fill the ellipse with color.
+Square Width Specify the line width, from 1 to 32 points.
 Color Choose a color for the line.
-Transparent Click this check box to make the background text or image visible through the square.
-Fill Click this check box to fill the square with color.
-Make oval shape Click this check box to round the corners of the square.
-Bar Width Specify the line width, from 1 to 300 points.
-Color Choose a color for the bar.
-Direction Choose Horizontal or Vertical.
-Transparent Click this check box to make the background text or image visible through the bar.
-Stamp Click on the stamp to be used.
+Transparent Check this box to make the background text or image visible through the square.
+Fill Check this box to fill the square with color.
+Track Shape Check this box to round the corners of the square.